Fighting for fair maps and ending gerrymandering

 Every 10 years, in the year following the Census, state legislatures rearrange the boundaries of Congressional and legislative districts.

 Redistricting is supposed to reflect changes in population and ensure that everyone is fairly represented.
-But by manipulating the lines, moving friendly voters into pockets of strength and breaking up areas where they and their allies typically run weakest, members of the majority party – Democrat or Republican – can have a big impact on who’ll represent you in the statehouse and in Congress.
+But by manipulating the lines, moving friendly voters into pockets of strength and breaking up areas where they and their allies typically run weakest, members of the majority party – Democratic or Republican – can have a big impact on who’ll represent you in the state capital in Madison and in Congress in Washington, DC.

 Politicians in power shouldn’t be allowed to draw voting maps that benefit themselves.
-We have a solution that is already working in Iowa – a redistricting process that would create a fair system so that voters are choosing the politicians, instead of politicians choosing their voters.
+For years we have supported a solution that is already working in Iowa – a nonpartisan redistricting process that would create a fair system so that voters are choosing the politicians, instead of politicians choosing their voters.
+We are also exploring the possibility of amending Wisconsin’s Constitution in order to take redistricting out of the hands of elected legislators and entrust that process to a nonpartisan citizens commission.

 No liberty is more fundamental than the right to freely choose our representatives through voting.
 When politicians manipulate voting maps to keep their own political party in power, the result is dysfunction, polarization, mistrust, cynicism, and public policies that don’t reflect the will of the people.

-Common Cause in Wisconsin is working to establish an independent redistricting process based on the Iowa model – a nonpartisan system that ensures the lines are drawn fairly and districts represent the communities they serve.
+Common Cause Wisconsin is working to establish an independent redistricting process and create a nonpartisan system that ensures the lines are drawn fairly and districts represent the communities they serve.
+Fair state legislative and congressional district maps are a lynchpin for representative government and democracy in our state and in the nation.

 Election Day is when we get to have our say – we need to reform the rules so that every vote matters.